 • Strong gamification options, such as badges, points, and leaderboards

-• Comprehensive authoring tool for building high-end training materials
+• Unlike other LMSs, it comes with a comprehensive authoring tool for building high-end interactive training materials

 • Customizable user roles to suit all types of organizations